Space policy: Partial Test Ban Treaty

-The Outer Space Treaty
+Outer Space Treaty

 The Outer Space Treaty was ratified on October 10, 1967.
-Key provisions of the Treaty include prohibiting nuclear weapons in space; limiting the use of the Moon and all other celestial bodies to peaceful purposes; establishing that space shall be freely explored and used by all nations; and precluding any country from claiming sovereignty over outer space or any celestial body.
+Key provisions of the treaty include prohibiting nuclear weapons in space; limiting the use of the Moon and all other celestial bodies to peaceful purposes; establishing that space shall be freely explored and used by all nations; and precluding any country from claiming sovereignty over outer space or any celestial body.

 International challenges to the Outer Space Treaty have been attempted.
 Most prominently is the Bogota Declaration which asserts sovereignty over those portions of the geostationary orbit that continuously lie over the signatory nations' territory.
-The signatory nations include eight equatorial countries including Ecuador, Colombia, Congo, Zaire (in 1997 renamed to the Democratic Republic of the Congo), Uganda, Kenya, and Indonesia.
-These claims did not receive wider international support or recognition, and were subsequently abandoned.
+The declaration has been signed by seven equatorial countries: Ecuador, Colombia, Congo, Zaire (in 1997 renamed to the Democratic Republic of the Congo), Uganda, Kenya, and Indonesia.
+These claims did not receive wider international support or recognition, and were subsequently largely abandoned.

-With the increase of private satellites and counter-space technologies in the past five years, there have been calls for an update to the Outer Space Treaty.
-This topic, amongst others, were discussed in 2021 at the annual Outer Space Security Conference in Geneva, Switzerland.
+With the increase of private satellites and counter-space technologies since 2016, there have been calls for an update to the Outer Space Treaty.
+This topic, amongst others, was discussed in 2021 at the annual Outer Space Security Conference in Geneva, Switzerland.

-The Rescue Agreement
+Rescue Agreement

 The Rescue Agreement was ratified on December 3, 1968.
-The Agreement's provisions elaborate on the rescue provisions set forth by the Outer Space Treaty.
-Essentially the Rescue Agreement requires that any state party to the agreement, upon becoming aware that the personnel of a spacecraft are in distress, must notify the launching authority and the Secretary General of the United Nations, and must provide all possible assistance to rescue the personnel of a spacecraft who have landed within that state's territory.
+The agreement's provisions elaborate on the rescue provisions set forth by the Outer Space Treaty.
+The agreement essentially requires that any state party to the agreement, upon becoming aware that the personnel of a spacecraft are in distress, must notify the launching authority and the Secretary General of the United Nations, and must provide all possible assistance to rescue the personnel of a spacecraft who have landed within that state's territory.
 Moreover, if the distress occurs in an area that is beyond the territory of any nation, then any state party that is in a position to do so shall, if necessary, extend assistance in the search and rescue operation.

-At the time the Agreement was drafted, rescuing travelers in space was unlikely, due to the limited launch capabilities of even the most advanced space programs.
+At the time the agreement was drafted, rescuing travelers in space was unlikely, due to the limited launch capabilities of even the most advanced space programs.
 More recently, it has become more plausible.
 The Rescue Agreement has been criticized for being vague, especially regarding the definition of who is entitled to be rescued and the definition of what constitutes a spacecraft and its component parts.
-With the recent increase of commercial spaceflight providers, this distinction has become more relevant, raising questions as to whether space tourists are covered by the term "personnel of a spacecraft" used in the Agreement.
+With the recent increase of commercial spaceflight providers, this distinction has become more relevant, raising questions as to whether space tourists are covered by the term "personnel of a spacecraft" used in the agreement.
 There have been calls to revisit these issues in international space law.